zouloux/chimera/NEW-SERVER-SETUP.md

 - Update `DOMAIN_NAME` on line 28 and 29 with generated domain ID from certbot.
   If not sure, do `ls -la /etc/letsencrypt/live/`, sometimes Certbot adds an extension to the folder name.
-- Edit default host file with vi or any editor : `vi default.conf`
-- Also replace `DOMAIN_NAME`

 4. Create chimera private network
 - `docker network create chimera`